-Regarding fundraising, the Center will continue to fundraise aggressively, maintaining its development priorities which, as they now stand, include in priority order: a named faculty position dedicated to teaching (bibliographic instruction, special topic lectures, and full-semester courses); expanding and strengthening the Simpson Institute; a named faculty position dedicated to work with our photographic collection (the single most heavily used segment of our holdings); a named faculty position to focus on digitization of primary source materials and management of born-digital collection materials; and a named faculty position dedicated to oral history.
-There are other goals, but these are our highest.
+Regarding fundraising, the Center will continue to fundraise aggressively, maintaining its development priorities which, as they now stand, include: expanding and strengthening the Simpson Institute; a named faculty position dedicated to work with our photographic collection (the single most heavily used segment of our holdings); a named faculty position to focus on digitization of primary source materials and management of born-digital collection materials; and a named faculty position dedicated to oral history.

-All our fundraising goals are designed to strengthen the Center's ability a) to make its holdings more accessible; b) to attract and work with undergraduates, scholars, and the public; c) to continue improvement of our creation and curation of digital material; d) and to continue to build our already renowned collections.
+All our fundraising goals are designed to strengthen the Center's ability a) to make its holdings more accessible; b) to attract and work with undergraduates, graduate students, scholars, and the public; c) to continue improvement of our creation and curation of digital material; d) and to continue to build our already renowned collections.
 These themes on the one hand reflect our formal mission and vision statement, and on the other hand are mirrored in our specific action items for 2009-14.